Types of Human Errors and How to Avoid Them

 There are two main types of human error:

-These are very similar in that they are caused by a momentary memory loss, often due to lack of attention or loss of concentration.
+These are very similar in that they are caused by momentary memory loss, often due to a lack of attention or concentration.
 They are not related to training, experience, or motivation levels, and they can usually be reduced by redesigning the job or equipment or minimizing distractions.

 Slips are failures to carry out the correct actions of a task.
 Examples include using the incorrect switch, reading the wrong dial, or selecting the incorrect component for an assembly.
 A slip also describes an action taken early or late within a given working procedure.